adurafayode/writesharp/README.md

 Your API key is securely stored using Chrome's storage sync API.
 This means your key will be available on any device where you're logged into Chrome with your Google account, ensuring a seamless experience across your devices.

 > **Important:** Keep your API key confidential.
 Never share it publicly or with unauthorized individuals.

+## License

+WriteSharp is open-source software licensed under the MIT License.

+This means you are free to use, modify, and distribute this software, even for commercial purposes, provided you include the original copyright notice and license text.
+For more details, see the LICENSE file in this repository.